krasnoperov/gemini-images/README.md

 compose <img1> <img2> ... "<prompt>"         Images + Instructions → Image
 ```

-That's it.
-These three operations compose into any workflow.
+These three operations compose into any workflow you need.

-## Philosophy

-**Minimal but Sufficient:**
-- No built-in "animation" command - loop `edit` with frame numbers
-- No built-in "isometric" command - loop `edit` with directions
-- No built-in "equipment" command - chain `edit` cumulatively

-**Why?** Composition is more powerful than presets.
-Build what you need.

 ## Examples